Tuesday, March 24, 2009

 Check if jQuery.js is loaded

-This method is not limited to jQuery only, you can check for any other variable or function in your javascript.
+This method is not limited to jQuery only, you can check existence of any other variable or function in your javascript.

-Anyway, jQuery() or $() functions will only be defined if they are already loaded into the current document.
-So to test if jQuery is loaded we can use 2 methods.
+Anyway, as we said earlier, jQuery() or $() functions will only be defined if they are already loaded into the current document.
+So to test if jQuery is loaded or not we can use 2 methods.

 Method 1: